ayush121314/H1/README.md

 1. **New Agent Types**: Create new agent classes in `src/agent/` following the existing patterns
 2. **Additional Game Types**: Extend the escrow contract to support different game types
 3. **Cross-Game Features**: Implement new methods in ChessAIAgent for managing assets across games
+4. **NFTs Based Reward System**: Apart from bet wins, award NFTs to the winners as a proof of their victory

 -----------------------------------------------------------------------------------------